Nagasaki45/MPC-reading-notes/week8/notes.md

 "Both instincts and learning are the products of biological evolution.
 From a biological perspective, there is a clear criterion for when it is best for a behavior to be instinctive and when it is best for a behavior to be learned.
 The critical determining factor is the stability of the environment...
 An evolved capacity to learn is consequently referred to as **the Baldwin effect**".

-**The Hick–Hyman law**- there is a correlation between stimuli frequency and reaction time.
-AKA "processing of familiar stimuli is faster than processing of unfamiliar stimuli".
+**The Hick–Hyman law**- there is a correlation between stimuli frequency and reaction time: "processing of familiar stimuli is faster than processing of unfamiliar stimuli".

 See statistical learning references in week's 5 notes.